WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 No, Wasabi's CoinJoin implementation is trustless by design.
 The participants do not need to trust each other or any third party.
 Both the sending address (the CoinJoin input) and the receiving address (the CoinJoin output) are controlled by your own private keys.
-Wasabi merely coordinates the process of combining the many individual transactions of the participants into one single transaction, but the coordinator can neither steal your coins, nor figure out which outputs belong to which inputs (look up “[Chaumian CoinJoin](/using-wasabi/CoinJoin.md)” if you want to know more).
+The server merely coordinates the process of combining the inputs of the participants into one single transaction, but the wallet can neither steal your coins, nor figure out which outputs belong to which inputs (look up “[Chaumian CoinJoin](/using-wasabi/CoinJoin.md)” if you want to know more).
 :::

 :::details